RetroReversing/retroReversing/categories/misc/Books.md

     <img data-image-full="https://m.media-amazon.com/images/I/61J6ZEHJE1L._SX380_BO1,204,203,200_.jpg" class="lazy-load wow slideInLeft postImage" />

  <div markdown="1" class="rr-post-markdown">
 Imagine being a book author during this time frame when **WinG** was only really applicable for about a year, replaced with the Windows Game SDK which was then renamed to DirectX.

    This happened to the author **Clayton Walnum** who released **Dungeons of Discovery: Writing Dazzling Windows Games With WinG** in 1995 only for it to be deprecated.

-He then released **Windows 95 Game Sdk Strategy Guide** just as it got renamed to DirectX!
+   He then released **Windows 95 Game Sdk Strategy Guide** just as it got renamed to DirectX, how unfortunate!
  </div>
 </section>